| International Test ScoresPoor

 import 107,000 H-1B

 professionals every year, half of them with PhD's.
+Unless we re-tool education, there is a strong

 likelihood that America will get overtaken in education the way we